InsideNDSports - Notre Dame football starting center Zeke Correll will miss Wake Forest game

 Notre Dame’s starting center, a graduate senior, remains sidelined with a concussion he suffered in the 31-23 loss at Clemson on Nov.
 4. The Notre Dame football program announced Correll would be the only player ruled out prior to warmups on this week’s official depth chart.

-That means the No. 19 Irish (7-3) will turn to either graduate senior Andrew Kristofic or sophomore Ashton Craig for Saturday’s home game against Wake Forest (3:30 p.m.
+That means the No. 19 Irish (7-3) will turn to either graduate senior Andrew Kristofic or sophomore Ashton Craig to start Saturday’s home game against Wake Forest (3:30 p.m.
 EST on NBC).

 SUBSCRIBE TO INSIDE ND SPORTS TO STAY IN THE KNOW ON NOTRE DAME ATHLETICS